Find Grad Schools

 50 Yearly Graduations

 Colorado School of Mines comes in at #3 on our list of the most popular colleges offering master's degrees in geology.
 Each year, around 6,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $17,160 per year, while in-state graduate students, on average, pay $17,154 per year.
-During the 2020-2021 academic year, 50 people received their master's degree in geology from Mines.
-Of these students, 38% were women and 10% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $17,520 per year, while in-state graduate students, on average, pay $17,676 per year.
+During the most recent year for which we have data, 50 people received their master's degree in geology from Mines.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #4